Take 30 minutes to see how Redo can help you retain more revenue through a more cohesive post-purchase experience for your buyers.

 A recurring pain point from DTC apparel and jewelry brands: after a refund goes out, there is no automated path to win the customer back.
 The customer service team was manually emailing refunded customers one by one, a process that touched a fraction of the actual refund volume, had inconsistent timing, and produced inconsistent results.
 One brand's CS team was spending meaningful hours each week on this manual outreach with no way to scale it.

-Redo Recover was built for exactly this moment.
+This is what Redo Recover was built for.
 After a refund is issued, Recover automatically sends an SMS to the customer with a personalized discount code, inviting them back to the store.
-There is no upfront cost, Redo takes 10% of revenue on orders actually recovered through the campaign.
-The math is straightforward: if 10% of refunded customers redeem a Recover code and repurchase, that is retained revenue that previously walked out the door with the return label.
+There is no upfront cost; Redo takes a percentage of revenue on orders actually recovered through the campaign.
+The math is straightforward: if a portion of refunded customers redeem a Recover code and repurchase, that is retained revenue that previously walked out the door with the return label.
 And the CS team never had to send a single email.

 Your exchange rate does not live in Shopify.
 It lives in your returns platform, and it should be visible, filterable, and connected to your broader post-purchase reporting.
+Redo's returns analytics are designed to surface exactly this layer of insight, including exchange rate trends, product-level return patterns, and AI-categorized return reasons that connect operational outcomes back to product decisions.
 Without that data layer, improving the exchange rate is a guess rather than a practice.

 Ready to transform your returns experience?
 Book a demo and see how Redo helps merchants reduce costs, delight customers, and turn returns into revenue.